johnlindquist/vue-streams/README.md

 # ⛲️ vue-streams ⛲️

-A simplified approach to using Streams with Vue.
+A simplified approach to using streams with Vue.

 ## Install